Prismatic

-After some creative wireframing, I challenge you to setup (at least) two meeting to breath life into this budding idea.
-First, meet with a #givefirst mentor.
-This should feel like a supportive space, but avoid rainbows and butterflies.
-Be realistic by sharing the exciting aspects of the idea, but also the challenges.
-As discussed in YDNTB, a fast no is much better than a long, wrong yes.
+First, meet with a mentor.
+This should feel like a supportive space but avoid rainbows and butterflies.
+Be realistic with exciting aspects of the idea, but also the challenges.
+As we learned in YDNTB, an early no is much better than a long, wrong yes.
 That said, playing it safe is easier than activating initiative, so don’t let early doubt slow you down.
 Instead, welcome it.
-Let this energizing form of curiosity uncover new understandings.
-Pivots are inevitable and this exploration adds confidence as the original ideal is tweaked toward product-market fit.
+Let curiosity uncover new understandings.
+Pivots are inevitable, and this exploration adds confidence as the original idea is tweaked toward product-market fit.

 1. Customer Segments – Start with the details of a particular type of customer.
 The goal isn’t to complete the Customer Segments box.
 It’s starting a story to follow through the rest of the canvas.
 Now lean into the pain as you move from box to box and watch as your solution transforms into a story.

-3. Channels – Where will your business connect with this specific customer?
+3. Channels – Where can you connect with this customer?

-4. Customer Relationships – Who are you working with and how will collaboration feel?
+4. Customer Relationships – Who are you working with and how will you make this customer feel?

-Weekend Sprint
+Weekend Hack

 We just wrapped up Startup Weekend Iowa.